jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 - A generic pointer to `driver_data`
 - A generic pointer to data for the line discipline, `disc_data`
 - A map of special characters, in a `termios` array, terminal i/o settings
-- The `index` of the tty in the device file block
+- The `index` of the TTY in the device file block
 - The number of open references to the TTY in `open_count`
 - A `waitqueue` where processes can wait for the TTY to signal delivery of requests

 A line discipline is used to handle higher level formatting for low level drivers.
-Notice the `tty_ops` operations include a `write` method, but not a `read` method.
+The `tty_ops` operations include a `write` method, but not a `read` method.
 The idea is the lowest level of the driver knows how to take formatted characters and write them into a device.
 The line discipline is then capable of processing the raw characters from the device and formatting them for application use.

 The line discipline is represented by a `struct tty_ldisc`: